1 Statics Review

 • Calculate reactions in three dimensions

-All bodies and structures discussed in this text will be assumed to be in static equilibrium, which means that they experience no acceleration (sum of all forces and moments are equal to zero).
+All bodies and structures discussed in this text are assumed to be in static equilibrium, which means they experience no acceleration (the sum of all forces and moments are equal to zero).
 Any body that is not moving or that is moving at constant velocity is in static equilibrium.
-However, unlike the case in a standard Statics course in which all bodies are assumed to be rigid, bodies in this text are expected to be deformable, which means that they may stretch, contract, twist, bend, break, buckle, etc. In order to determine how an applied loading situation affects any given body or structure, and potentially causes it to deform, we must start by applying statics to establish the distribution of forces and moments within the body.
-This will be the first step of many problems.
-This chapter will present a review of those aspects of statics concepts that will be prevalent throughout this course.
+However, unlike in a standard statics course—where all bodies are assumed to be rigid—in this text bodies are expected to be deformable.
+This means they may stretch, contract, twist, bend, break, buckle, and so on.
+To determine how an applied loading situation affects a given body or structure—and potentially causes it to deform—we must first apply statics to establish the distribution of forces and moments within the body.
+This is the first step of many problems.
+This chapter reviews those aspects of statics that are prevalent throughout this course.

-Section 1.1 reviews the concept of external loads and how to model them on Free Body Diagrams.
+Section 1.1 reviews the concept of external loads and their representation on free body diagrams.

-Section 1.2 reviews equilibrium of structures in two dimensions, including the analysis of two-force members and multi-force members.
+Section 1.2 reviews equilibrium of structures in two dimensions, including analysis of two-force members and multiforce members.

 Section 1.3 addresses internal loads, including normal force, shear force, and bending moment.